 You can change a WAN publisher's state by clicking the Change State dropdown button on top right hand corner of the WAN Replication Operations Table.

 18.2.
 WAN Sync

 You can initiate a synchronization operation on an IMap for a specific target cluster.
-Synchronization operation sends all the data of an IMap to a target cluster to align the state of target IMap with source IMap.
-Synchronization is useful if two remote clusters lost their synchronization due to WAN queue overflow or in restart scenarios.
+This operation is useful if two remote clusters lost their synchronization due to WAN queue overflow or in restart scenarios.